 Carnival Cruise Lines is the leader in family cruising, with more than 100,000 kids aboard its ships each year.
 Carnival's program for kids is called Camp Carnival.
-The family-friendly cruise line allows infants over 4 months old onboard, but all guests under 21 must be accompanied by a parent or guardian 25 years or older in the same stateroom.
+The family-friendly cruise line allows infants over four months old on board, but all guests under 21 must be accompanied by a parent or guardian 25 years or older in the same stateroom.

 Carnival's Camp Carnival youth programs are geared to 3 age groups from 2 to 11.
 These are:

-- Circle C -- Youth ages 12 to 14 will enjoy their dedicated lounges on Carnival Cruise Line ships.
-The Circle C lounges feature a dance floor with high-tech sound and lighting system, along with 42-inch plasma-screen TV’s for displaying movies.
+- Circle C — Youth ages 12 to 14 will enjoy their dedicated lounges on Carnival Cruise Line ships.
+The Circle C lounges feature a dance floor with a high-tech sound and lighting system, along with a 42-inch plasma-screen TV for displaying movies.
 The youth have access to gaming pods with video games and consoles and additional plasma-screens positioned throughout the room for video gaming.

 Carnival is strict about its age requirements and does not make exceptions so that children from the same family can be in the same group.
 Some activities overlap age groups, so kids won't necessarily be away from siblings all the time.
 It is important to know that teens over 17 are not allowed in Club O2 even if they are still in high school.

 Carnival has other features that make the ships attractive to kids and their parents.
 Staterooms on most Carnival ships are more spacious than on many other cruise lines, and some ships have adjoining rooms.
 Carnival provides babysitting for a fee and has a special children's dinner menu.
 Every Carnival ship has a terrific aqua park with water slides and other outdoor entertainment that adventurous kids of all ages love!